CLHM-TMU/master-repo/README.md

 This repository consists of three branches.
 * __'main'__: This holds the analysis pipeline.
 Data provenance is tracked via Snakemake.
 * __'work'__: This is the staging directory for both your raw data and your expected output plots, artefacts, tables.
-* __'references'__: This holds reference phylogenetic databases used by the analysis pipeline.
+* __'references'__: This holds reference genomic/phylogenetic databases used by the analysis pipeline.
 Version control of this must be maintained by the user themselves.
+    Supported: 'Greengenes2'
+    In development: 'SILVA138', 'NCBI'

+## Local Use Guide
+If you are using this pipeline locally on MacOS without root access, set the ENVIRONMENT_TYPE variable in config.yaml to 'conda'.
+If you are using this pipeline locally on Windows, you have two options:
+* Use Docker -> set the ENVIRONMENT_TYPE variable in config.yaml to 'docker'
+* Install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) -> if it's compatible with your machine, you can run the pipeline with the 'conda' ENVIRONMENT_TYPE.

 ## Contributing